 I don’t pretend to have all the answers.
 None of us do.
 We’re all just floundering around in this crazy world trying to make the best choices for our family—or coming to the realization that there are choices to make.

-Whether it’s genetically modified foods, the controversial topic of vaccinations, or any number of other issues that face us in the modern world, we can educate ourselves instead of blindly following the “norm.”
+With so many issues facing us in the modern world, we can educate ourselves instead of blindly following the “norm.”

 It’s easy to look at how much work there is to do and panic.
 That’s not going to do anybody any good.
 Instead, determine one place in your household where you’d like to change and focus on that.
 I’m not talking about installing solar, here.